gburgyan/go-rediscache/Readme.md

     DeserializeResponse --> [*] : Return cached results
 ```

+The looping that occurs in the "check Redis for cached results" works thusly:

+- Read the value of the cache key
+  - If the value is present and not empty then it's a cache hit and no further actions are needed
+  - If the value is present and it _is_ empty, that indicates that another instance is in the process of getting the value -- loop and see if it shows up
+  - If no value is present, then the result simply isn't in the Redis cache and we continue
+- Attempt to lock the cache line
+  - Write a blank into the cache line
+  - If it succeeds, then we have locked the cache line and we can call the base function to compute what should go into the cache
+  - It it _fails_ then we hit a race condition and another instance locked it before we did -- simply loop back to reading the cache with the expectation that the value will eventually show up

+All of this is handled by `getCachedValueOrLock()` in `redis.go`.

 # Options

 ## Configuration Options

 The `CacheOptions` struct allows you to customize the behavior of the cache:

 - `TTL`: Defines the time-to-live for each cache entry.
 Default is 5 minutes.
+Expiration of the cache is handled entirely by Redis.
 - `LockTTL`: Specifies the duration for which the cache line is locked during a cache miss to prevent race conditions.
 Default is 10 seconds.
 - `LockWait`: The maximum duration to wait for a lock to be released before giving up.
 Default is 10 seconds.
+This should be greater than the expected time for the call to the base function.
 - `LockRetry`: The interval between retries when waiting for a lock.
 Default is 100 milliseconds.
+This controls the polling behavior of the cache is there's another call that is being made at the same time.
+If this is too low, it'll needlessly increase the load on Redis, if it's too long then it will cause unneeded delays in picking up a value that was cached from another call.
 - `KeyPrefix`: The prefix for all cache keys to avoid collisions with other cache entries in Redis.
 Default is "GoCache-"
 - `CustomTimingName`: If using the integration with `go-timing`, this is the name that is used for the timing nodes that are used for cache timing.
-Default is the types of the result objects.
+The default is the types of the result objects.
 - `EncryptionHandler`: If encrypting the cached values stored in Redis, this provides the encryption and decryption functions.
 The default is storing the values unencrypted and relying on Redis's security to prevent access.

+Normally `LockWait` and `LockTTL` should be set to the same value.
+If `LockWait` times out before the `LockTTL` expires, an additional call to the backing function will be made.

+The configuration needs to be driven from the needs and behaviors of the system.
+Generally, the expectation is that there is no contention for a cache line.
+The retry behavior needs to be tuned to the expected use case.

 ## Timing